Kolmanskop, Namibia: Know Before You Go

 A permit is required to enter Kolmanskop.
 Four different passes exist and must be purchased at the Kolmanskop gate or Luderitz Safaris and Tours in Luderitz.
 We bought our ticket the day before from LST, which we felt saved us some time and possible hassle at the gate so early in the morning.

-• Photo Permit: N320; contrary to the name, non-commercial photos can be taken using any of the four permits.
-The photo permit should be called the Early/Extended Entrance fee.
-This license allows you to enter just before sunrise and stay all day to just after sunset.
-The 9:30 am guided tour is also included with the Photo Permit. ***If you are into photography or abandoned buildings, we can not stress enough to purchase the photo permit.***
+• Contrary to the name, non-commercial photos can be taken using any of the four permits.
+The photo permit should be called the Early/Extended Entrance fee. ***If you are into photography or abandoned buildings, we can not stress enough to purchase the photo permit.***

-• Adult: N100; The adult pass allows entrance to Kolmanskop between 9 am to 1 pm.
-The pass includes a guided tour, which you can take at either 9:30 am or 11:00 am, Monday – Saturday.
-Sunday tours are available at 10:00 am and should be confirmed through the LST office.
+• Adult: N150; The adult pass allows entrance to Kolmanskop between 9 a.m. and 1 p.m.
+It includes a guided tour, which you can take at either 9:30 a.m. or 11:00 a.m.
+Monday through Saturday.
+Sundays and Public Holidays tours are available at 10:00 a.m. and should be confirmed through the LST office.

-• Child: N20; Children 6-14 and free for under six years of age
+• *Child: Children under six years of age are free.

 Where to Stay